MontanaFlossCo/Flint-Documentation/1.0/guides/routes.md

 }
 ```

 Now the app will respond to and be able to generate URLs referring to those actions, including arguments.
 So for example the [Flint Demo](https://github.com/MontanaFlossCo/FlintDemo-iOS) app has this code and could respond to `flint-demo://open?name=hello.md` as well as `https://demo-app.flint.tools/open?name=hello.md`.
-Pretty neat, isn’t it?

 ## Creating the Input for your Action from the URLs